stemCellsDev/visiumHD_processing/README.md

 This repository encompasses pre-processing, segmentation and downstream analysis using scanpy.

 ## Data

-Human embryo head section of 8 wpc.
-A second sample restricted to the EOM and corresponding to 10 wpc is used in pseudotime analysis.
+- Human embryo head section of 8 wpc.
+- A second sample restricted to the EOM and corresponding to 10 wpc is used in pseudotime analysis.

+### Data Location

+These directories contain the gene expression data -- which are the output of spaceranger count (Section Step-by-step Guidelines below) -- as:
+- /pasteur/helix/projects/CSD_hpc/data/lab/spatial/EOM_VisiumHD/counts/Sample_{A1/D1}/outs/binned_outputs/square_00{binning}um/
+- /pasteur/helix/projects/CSD_hpc/Naomie/visiumHD/visiumHD_outputs/embryo_head/counts/Sample_{A1/D1}/outs/binned_outputs/square_{binning}um/

+Vincent Laville ran spaceranger count for the EOM samples (10 wpc).
+Naomie ran spaceranger count for the embryo head section (8 wpc), after manual alignment on Loupe Browser.
+Although there is also one gene expression data corresponding to the embryo head in CSD_hpc/data/lab/spatial it is not recommended using it, because it won't match with the high resolution image used for segmentation.
+Naomie generated this high resolution image (on Fiji), and manually aligned the fiducials on Loupe Browser.
+Therefore, use the gene expression data in path defined just above.

+Data is called in /Notebooks/Segmentation/StarDist/nuclei_segmentation.ipynb, in sections Data Paths.
+Adapt according to which slide you analyze.
+At the end of nuclei_segmentation.ipynb it saves an Anndata object that will be loaded onto the notebooks in Downstream_Analysis/

 ## Structure of repository